OpenWIS/openwis-documentation/_minutes/steering/2019-05-22-OpenWIS-Steering-Committee-2019-May.md

       - Mikko Visa, Finnish Meteorological Institute [FMI]
       - Weiqing Qu (WQ), Bureau of Meteorology (BoM)

-    *2. All attendees were content with the following:*
+    *3.2 All attendees were content with the following:*
       - JT representing WQ of BoM with authority from WQ.
       - SD representing Dr. S.L.
 Singh (SLS), India Meteorological Department [IMD] with authority from Dr.   SLS.

       The meeting was declared as quorate as 7 attending.

-    *Other attendees:*
+    *3.3 Other attendees:*
     • Steve Olson (SO), National Weather Service [NWS]
     • Stephan Siemen (SS), European Centre for Medium-Range Weather Forecasts [ECMWF]
     • Mikko Partio, Finnish Meteorological Institute [FMI]